310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% bubble Kanata pastsmile %}
 i see! i understand now! so a hero does not cry, yes…?

-hehe, i am jealous. you were able to become a hero…♪
+fufu, i am jealous. you were able to become a hero…♪
 {% endbubble %}

 {% bubble Chiaki pastworried %}